simplex-chat/simplex-chat/docs/rfcs/2022-09-20-chat-history-deletion.md

 Scheduled deletion implementation plan:

-- Enum ChatItemTTL - None, 30Minutes, 1Hour, etc.
+- Enum ChatItemTTL - None, Day, Week, Month, etc.

 - Functions to convert ChatItemTTL to number of seconds for chatItemTTL and expireChatItemsInterval